 “Right.”

-“Well, welcome aboard Herschel.
+“Well, welcome aboard, Herschel.
 Captain Shakes, have a good run today.”

 “I expect to, though I’ll miss having my copilot with me.”

 5. Storm

 The Gnat was off and the Prospect submerged and cruising at depth before the first molten blob of malevolent red sun percolated up on the horizon.
 Shakes was running the Gnat hot and loud, standing in the pilot’s chair with his head above the hatch in the wind, trying to blow the bleary sleep out of his eyes.
 He sucked on a cigarette, but the wind was feeding oxygen to the coal on the end so that it glowed a color not totally unlike that of the sun coming up on the horizon behind him.
 His cigarette was quickly disappearing into itself.
 A long shadow of the short sail of the Gnat with his round head on top stretched out in front of him on the slate-colored water.